 ORCHARD HARVEST and/or PUMPKIN CHUNKIN’ – The season is winding down for orchards and pumpkin patches.
 Offer to have an apple harvest event.
 Walk through the orchards picking apples, enjoying cider, and organize a pumpkin chunkin’ contest.
 Sell tickets to the Harvest, require an entry fee for the Chunkin’ contest.
 This is a lot of fun for families.
 Get museum passes, movie tickets, and restaurant gift cards donated for the winning chunker.

 HARVEST CHILI COOK OFF – Who has the best chili recipe in the school?
 Is it a mom, a dad, a teacher, or the principal?
 Gather everyone in the school cafeteria and start cooking.
 Set each particpants up at their own table with small cups and spoons for sampling.
 Charge an entry fee at the door.
 Have voting jars out at each table.
 One vote = one dollar.
 After voting and sampling the chili, the guests go back and purchase their favorite bowl of chili.
-Pair it with a Silent Auction Fundraiser for extra cash!
+Pair it with a silent auction fundraiser for extra cash!

 FAMILY FLAG FOOTBALL – Organize family teams with a mix of adults and children.
 This could be in conjuction with the chili cook-off.
 Teams pay a registration fee.
 Give a goodie gift basket to the winning family.

 BONFIRE EVENT – Plan a fun, community event.
 Organize many of the activities above to coordinate with this event.
 Have multiple bonfire stations set up.
 Some for S’mores, some for hotdogs, and others for just keeping warm.
 Sell tickets.
 Perhaps, also play a popular family flick outside on the school wall.
-Advertise on Facebook with flyers, at libraries, and in your local Newspaper.
+Advertise on Facebook with flyers, at libraries, and in your local newspaper.